 Note: Lag pay will frequently permit salaried pay on a pay date following your resignation date.

-If you are retiring as a VRS member, you will be asked to fill out VRS-57 as part of your retirement packet.
-This form authorizes direct deposit payments into your account from your VRS member disbursements.
+If you are retiring as a VRS member, you will be asked to resubmit direct deposit information as a part of completing the VRS-5 (Service Retirement Application).
+The resubmission authorizes direct deposit of your monthly retirement payment.

 Leave balance payments are disbursed in separate checks, generally in the pay period immediately following the resignation date or receipt of last salaried pay.

 Employees participating in the Virginia Sickness and Disability Program (VSDP) who were employed prior to January 1, 1999 must choose to: